tonytins/commgr/README.md

 A command line interface for storing art request, commission, and YCH information.
 The application is a work in progress but contribution is welcomed.

-It's based on the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) in that it provides back-end functions for front-ends to take advantage of.
-The benefit to this is that it's language- and platform-agnostic.

 ## Usage

 See the [usage](Usage.md) page for more information.